BIRMINGHAM CORPORATION, FRANKLEY RESERVOIR

 Nowadays Frankley Reservoir lies wholly within the West Midlands but as the old Ordnance Survey (6 inches to one mile) map above clearly shows the boundary between Birmingham and Worcestershire used to run right through the middle of the works.
 The map is believed to date from about 1938 and the Corporation's railway is clearly marked on it although the map only includes about 80% of the works.
 This 2' gauge railway served the filter beds and was used for the haulage of materials.
 Locomotives were introduced in 1919 and were used until about 1970.

-On 1st April 1974 ownership of the works passed to the Severn Trent Water Authority, now known as Severn Trent Plc.
+On 1st April 1974 ownership of the works passed to the Severn Trent Water Authority, later Severn Trent Plc.

-Six locomotives are known to have been used here and all were built by Motor Rail.
-Full details of these locomotives can be found in the Industrial Railway Society's West Midlands Handbook.
+Six locomotives, built by Motor Rail, are known to have been used here.
+Full details of these locomotives can be found in the Industrial Railway Society's West Midlands Handbook (out of print).